kenchoong/setel2/README.md

 $ kubectl port-forward svc/gateway 7000:7000
 ```

 Now you can access the Swagger api documentation at [localhost:7000/api](http://localhost:7000/api), so with this can be deploy to any machine in the cloud using all spec files inside k8s-deployment folder.
-This is not ideal, but enough for local testing.
+This enough for local testing.
 Will update for a cloud solution, using AWS EKS later.